-The Group's profit rate risk primarily arise from its loans and borrowings.
-The Group is subject to limited exposure to interest rate risk due to the fact that its loans and borrowings are fixed-rate Islamic instruments and may be repriced immediately based on market movement in interest rates.
+The Group's profit rate risk primarily arises from its loans and borrowings.
+The Group is subject to limited exposure to interest rate risk due to the fact that its loans and borrowings are mainly fixed-rate Islamic instruments and short-term loans which may be repriced immediately based on market movement in interest rates.